 In 2015, we opened the gallery and artist-hub Kunstraum by the Navy Yard in Brooklyn.
 As an interdisciplinary team of curators, artists, and architects, we seek to promote emerging art, as well as outstanding exhibition concepts featuring both established and emerging artists.

 Kunstraum is both a gallery and a studio space.
-Our concept features both a gallery and co-working space spread between two 1,000 square foot lofts.
+Our concept features both a gallery and studios inside of two 1,000 square foot lofts.
 The lofts are situated in a beautifully renovated factory building in the historically artistic neighborhood of Clinton Hill.